 - Corporate life insurance for key person coverage or to fund a buy-sell agreement

 These are standard coverages that every business should consider.
 You may have other, more unusual risks, that need to be handled separately.

 Finding Life Insurance in Arizona

-- Perhaps you want to broaden your employee benefit plan by offering a life insurance option
+- Perhaps you want to broaden your employee benefits plan by offering a life insurance option.

-- Or, you might want life insurance for a business purpose
+- You might want life insurance for a business purpose.

 There are different types of life insurance.
 One can buy term life, whole life, universal life and several other types.
 You may need individual coverage or a group plan.

 Individual health insurance in Arizona is available through the Affordable Care Act exchange short-term health plans, and some employers.

 Rather than shop on your own, your best bet is to find an independent agent who understands the current market and can help you find the best coverage that is available.

 Arizona doesn't require ATVs to be licensed or insured with one exception.
 If the ATV is to be operated on public roads, then it must be licensed.
 It must also meet the state's minimum financial responsibility requirements, which are $15,000 per person and $30,000 per accident bodily injury liability and $10,000 property damage liability.
 These are minimum limits, and most people will want to carry much higher limits for adequate protection.